Planning a trip to Dubai’s spectacular water stage show

 If you don’t want to rush things, it’s best to save eating dinner until after the early evening show.

 Situated within the Al Habtoor City complex, you have a great range of dining and nightlife venues right on your doorstep.

-You are also right next to the Dubai Canal waterfall which lights up at night.
-A nice place for a pleasant waterside walk and admire the city skyline of Business Bay.
+You are also right next to the Dubai Canal waterfall, which lights up at night.
+It’s a nice place for pleasant waterside walks and to admire the city skyline of Business Bay.